 Research master's students are generally required to complete a master's thesis in which they conduct original research or engage in innovative scholarship.
-Theses are formal documents that must be professionally present, well-written and edited, and reflect appropriate ethical and academic standards of the discipline.
+These are formal documents that must be professionally presented, well-written and edited, and reflect appropriate ethical and academic standards of the discipline.

-Prospectus Approval Students required to complete and defend a thesis must write and successfully defend (in an oral defense setting) a prospectus describing the nature of their proposed research, scholarship, or creative activity, their methods, and other relevant details prescribed by the student's disciplinary practices.
-Once the prospectus is written, successfully defended, and approved by the student's entire GAC, students must submit the Prospectus Approval form via Grad Rebel Gateway.
+Masters students required to complete and defend a thesis must first write and successfully defend (in an oral defense setting) a prospectus describing the nature of their proposed research, scholarship, or creative activity, their methods, and other relevant details prescribed by the student's disciplinary practices.
+Once the prospectus is written, successfully defended, and approved by the student's entire Graduate Advisory Committee (GAC), students must submit the Prospectus Approval Form via Grad Rebel Gateway.
 Students must attach a written statement describing their proposed thesis topic, methodology, and approach to their form.
-The successful defense in front of the student's GAC and submission of the Prospectus Approval form with the proposal attached must be done prior to beginning work on their master's thesis.
+The successful defense in front of the student's GAC and submission of the Prospectus Approval Form with the proposal attached must be done prior to beginning work on their master's thesis and enrolling in thesis credits.
 Regardless of defense mode, the entire GAC, including the GCR, must be in attendance and participate in the entire defense.
 The GCR must be able to participate and observe all interactions that occur during the defense.
-If technical or other problems arise and interfere with the ability to successfully conduct the presentation, discussion/deliberation, the defense meeting must be rescheduled.
+If technical or other problems arise and interfere with the ability to successfully conduct the presentation, discussion, or deliberation, the defense meeting must be rescheduled.

-After the prospectus is defended and accepted by the GAC and the student has submitted their Prospectus Approval form, students may then proceed to enroll in thesis credits and work on their final document.
-If the nature of the research deviates from the written description submitted to the Graduate College, then a new prospectus defense must be held and a new Prospectus Approval form must be submitted along with a brief written statement describing the new research.
-Students may not enroll in thesis credits until they have completed all required coursework and exams, and their submitted Prospectus Approval form is approved in Grad Rebel Gateway.
+After the prospectus is defended and accepted by the GAC and the student has submitted their Prospectus Approval Form, students may then proceed to enroll in thesis credits and work on their final document.
+If the nature of the research deviates from the written description submitted to the Graduate College, then a new prospectus defense must be held and a new Prospectus Approval Form must be submitted along with a brief written statement describing the new research.
+Masters students may not enroll in thesis credits until they have completed all required coursework and exams, and their submitted Prospectus Approval Form is approved in Grad Rebel Gateway.